mdotro/quizzes-4-7-corrections-/README.md

 06. For this problem I was asked to find the missing part of the given code snipet.
 I answered two of the three correct, but I chose one wrong answer and forgot to choose one of the right answers.
 The answer "cars.indexOf(car) !== -1," was correct and this said that it didn't equal the vaule held at -1.
 I didn't think this was a valid answer, but it was and I should've chose it.

+07. For this question i was asked to show which answer showed that the code did not work as intended.
+I chose [ 0, 0, 0, 0, 0, 0, 0, 0, 0 ] because I didn't understand the question too well, but the answer was [ -9, -1, -8, -2, -7, -3, -6, -4, -5 ] because these were all of the lowest values.

+08. For this question i was asked to show which description showed the behavior of the code.
+I thought that index would be returned  if an instance of a was found in b, but if not -1 would be returned.
+The actual answer was, "returns true if some array, a, contains at least one instance of some value, b; otherwise, returns false."
+This is the correct answer because it would show that its true that b is found in the array, a, awhcih was what the code was executing.

+09. This answer was given full credit for me, but was marked wrong.

+012. I worte a little too extra for one of the answers, but it was still marked wrong, althoug my answer was correct.